smsupermoney/supermoney-momentum/USER_MANUAL.md

 ### **2. Getting Started: Your First Steps to Success**

 #### **2.1 Logging In and The Main Dashboard**
 Your journey with Apex begins at the login screen.
-You will be provided with a unique email and a temporary password.
+Your administrator will create an account for you using your company Google account email address.

 1. Navigate to the Apex CRM URL provided by your administrator.
-2. Enter your assigned email address and the password `test123`.
+2. Click the **"Sign in with Google"** button and select your company Google account.
+3. There is no separate password for this application; all access is managed via your Google account.
-3. Upon successful login, you will land on your **Main Dashboard**.
+4. Upon successful login, you will land on your **Main Dashboard**.
 This is your mission control, tailored to your specific role.
 Take a moment to familiarize yourself with the key widgets:
     *   **Pipeline Card**: This card at the top provides an at-a-glance summary of your active deals, broken down by their current stage in the sales cycle.
 For managers, this shows the combined pipeline of your entire team.
     *   **Recent Activity**: This is a live feed of the most recent interactions—calls, emails, meetings—logged by you or your team.
 It's the perfect way to catch up on the latest developments.
     *   **My Tasks for Today**: This widget is your daily action plan.
 It lists all tasks assigned to you that are due today, helping you prioritize your efforts effectively.